mbswe/libms/README.md

   - **neighbor**: A static method to calculate the neighbor of a geohash string in a given direction (N, S, E, W, NW...).
   - **neighbors**: A static method to calculate the neighbors of a geohash string in all directions (N, S, E, W, NW...).

+- **MSMisc**: A class that contains misc functionality.
+  - **toExcelColumn**: A static method to convert a number to an Excel column name.

 ## Usage
 ### MSMath
 ```MSMath::clamp(mixed $value, mixed $min, mixed $max): int|float```